Comparison: Aromatherapist and Essential Oil Practitioner

 In her blog article, Demetria Clark, proprietor of Heart of Herbs, an Aromatherapy and Herbalist school in North Carolina, discussed the challenge.
 And her worries were not about the quality of oils provided by MLM suppliers, but rather the lack of training among the representatives.
 While we do not endorse or necessarily agree with everything Demetria says, it’s important to note that she speaks for many of her colleagues.
 Her words are echoed by numbers of callers to our academy, applauding us for creating the Board Certified Essential Oil Practitioner course.

 A little bit of knowledge can be a dangerous thing.
 I have personally heard essential oil sellers claim miracle medical cures and recommend oils that were not appropriate and even could cause harm.
 When I entered the world of essential oils many years ago, I immediately saw a need for better training.
 Eventually in 2014, we founded the Essential Oil Academy and I began creating the curriculum that finally was introduced in the beginning of 2018.
 Yes, it took almost four years to develop the training and systems to manage large numbers of students.

-"I just want to help people better.
-I don't want to
+"I just want to help people live better.
+I don't want the